RAZAFINDRATSIMA LAB

 Tanjoniaina Rabarijaonina

-Tanjoniaina is a Master student in Zoology and Animal Biodiversity at the University of Antananarivo, Madagascar.
-He is currently developing a Master's thesis research project, while participating in our research project on the interactions between lemurs and baobabs to gain field experience and training in various field techniques.
+Tanjoniaina recently finished his Master in Zoology and Animal Biodiversity at the University of Antananarivo, Madagascar.
+He developed his Master's thesis research project, while participating in our research project on the interactions between lemurs and baobabs to gain field experience and training in various field techniques.

 Picture